ThulasiPriyaS/Grow-My-Therapy/README.md

 The design is closely based on one of the two reference websites provided, as required.
 I ensured that the layout, typography, spacing, and overall look resembled the chosen reference site with about 65% design accuracy.
 For added functionality, cleaner styling, and better content tone, I used AI tools like ChatGPT — but I made sure to personally review and refine all output, maintaining alignment with the expected design and quality standards.

-## 📱 Mobile Friendly? ✅ YES!

-This website is **fully responsive** and mobile-friendly with:

-- **Responsive Design**: All pages adapt seamlessly to mobile, tablet, and desktop screens
-- **Mobile-First Approach**: Built with mobile users in mind
-- **Touch-Friendly**: Large buttons and touch targets for easy mobile interaction
-- **Optimized Images**: Responsive images that load quickly on mobile devices
-- **Readable Typography**: Text scales appropriately for different screen sizes
-- **Mobile Navigation**: Collapsible navigation that works perfectly on mobile
-- **Form Optimization**: All forms are mobile-friendly with proper input types

 ## 🏠 Pages

 ### Home Page (`/`)